Henry: Portrait of a Serial Killer: Production

+Development and filming

-In 1984, executive producers Malik B. Ali and Waleed B. Ali of Maljack Productions (MPI) hired John McNaughton, a former delivery man for their video-equipment-rental business, to direct a documentary about gangsters in Chicago during the 1930s.
+In 1984, executive producers Malik B. Ali and Waleed B. Ali of Malack Productions (MPI) hired John McNaughton, a former delivery man for their video-equipment-rental business, to direct a documentary about gangsters in Chicago during the 1930s.
 Dealers in Death was a moderate success, and was well received critically, so the Ali brothers kept McNaughton on as director for a second documentary about the Chicago wrestling scene in the 1950s.
 A collection of vintage wrestling tapes had been discovered, and the owner was willing to sell them to the Ali brothers for use in the documentary.
 However, after financing was in place, the owner doubled his price and the brothers pulled out of the deal.
 With the documentary canceled, Waleed and McNaughton decided that the money for the documentary could instead be used to finance a feature film.
 The Ali brothers gave McNaughton $110,000 to make a bloody horror film.

 McNaughton knew that the budget would be too small for a horror film about aliens or monsters and was unsure how to proceed until he saw an episode of 20/20 about the serial killer Henry Lee Lucas.
 McNaughton decided to film a fictional version of Lucas's crimes.

 In the meantime, the Ali brothers brought Steven A. Jones into the project as a producer, and Jones hired Richard Fire to work as McNaughton's co-writer.
 With the producer, writer and director in place and with the subject matter decided, the film went into production.